QuestCode/thema-2.1-slm/Leertaken/Project/SLA/Customer Services/Weather data application/Definition.md

 	- Education
 	- User management
 - Operational support, i.e. First- and second level service desk support;
-- Installation of hardware and software at the client, if necessary;
+- Installation of hardware and software at the client, if necessary.